 The most important factor when choosing snowshoe size is weight.
 Check the specs.
 On the DICK’S Sporting Goods website, the suggested “load” is typically listed with each snowshoe.
 Use that figure to guide your selection.
 Remember to account for the weight of your gear as well.

-Generally, the heavier you are, the larger the snowshoes should be.
+Generally, the heavier you are, the larger your snowshoes should be.
 Aluminum snowshoes can be as long as 36 inches.
-Composite snowshoes are more compact—the 8 by 22-inch size is typically standard—but you can add the aforementioned tails to extend the length and get more flotation.
+Composite snowshoes are more compact — the 8 by 22-inch size is typical.
+But you can add the aforementioned tails to extend the length and get more flotation.

 It’s also important to consider the type of snow and terrain you’ll be traversing.
-Choose larger snowshoes for light, powdery snow—they will help keep you afloat.
+Choose larger snowshoes for light, powdery snow — they will help keep you afloat.
 You can go with smaller, more compact shoes for hard, packed-down snow.
-For steep, icy surfaces, use smaller snowshoes.
+For steep, icy surfaces, use smaller snowshoes as well.

 Finally, snowshoe sizes do vary by gender.
 Men’s snowshoes are built larger to hold bigger boots and heavier weight.
-Women’s snowshoes are generally smaller and narrower, which keeps women from stepping on the insides of the frames.
+Women’s snowshoes are generally smaller and narrower, which helps prevent stepping on the insides of the frames.
 You’ll find kids’ snowshoes designed for casual play as well as larger sizes with some of the same features you’d find on adult snowshoes.

 There are two main types of snowshoe bindings: free-rotation bindings and fixed bindings.